 Abstract

-We present empirical evidence on how changes in food preferences have contributed to nutrition transition, a phenomenon in which the dietary pattern of households shifts away from traditional staples.
-Using household level time series cross-section survey data, we estimate time varying demand elasticities, revealing evidence of declining importance of cereals in Indian household diets.
+We present empirical evidence on how changes in food preferences have contributed to nutrition transition, where the dietary pattern of households shifts away from traditional staples.
+Using household level time series cross-section survey data for India, we estimate time varying demand elasticities, revealing evidence of the declining importance of cereals in Indian household diets.
 The estimates show that Indian demand for cereals has become more income inelastic and price elastic.
 We also find that cereals are a substitute rather than a complement to animal products in household diets.
 Since changes in elasticities can only be attributed to variation in utility parameters, this indicates that cereals are losing favour with Indian households.
-These findings have implications for Indian government food policy design and implementation.
+These findings have implications for Indian food policy design and implementation.

 Keywords: nutrition transition, QUAIDS, India, demand elasticities